 This is a special time of year when we put studies on hold to practice lessons in teamwork and community.
 We have theme dress days, such as Crazy Hair Day, Decades Day, and Pajama Day.
 There is also a friendly door decorating contest, school-wide bingo, and an afterschool gathering at the roller rink.
 The week culminates with Olympics Day in our gymnasium, where there are games, dancing to the latest jams, and nonstop cheering.

-We honor the Presentation Sisters and their foundress Nano Nagle every year in a special mass.
-Nano Nagle, played by a student at left, is usually depicted holding a lantern and showing the light to the children she taught two hundred years ago in Ireland.
+We honor the Presentation Sisters and their foundress, Nano Nagle.
+Nano Nagle is usually depicted holding a lantern and showing the light to the children she taught two hundred years ago in Ireland.
 She had to teach in secret because it was against the law to teach Catholicism in Ireland at that time.
+We celebrate the spirit of Catholic education that is rooted in our founder.

 Blessing of the Animals

-Every October 4th students gather with their pets to celebrate St. Francis of the Assisi, the patron saint of animals.
+Every first week of October 4th, students gather with their pets to celebrate St. Francis of the Assisi, the patron saint of animals.
 Students bring their beloved pets to school to get blessed and sprinkled with holy water.
-Blessing of the animals always brings a wide range of pets from dogs, cats, bunnies, birds to turtles and crabs.
+Blessing of The Animals always brings a wide range of pets from dogs, cats, bunnies, birds to turtles and crabs.